2019-20 ISPP DIETETIC INTERNS

 ABOUT BLUFFTON'S INTERNSHIP OPPORTUNITY

 Bluffton's ISPP has an emphasis in community and public health nutrition.
 This program is similar to a traditional internship in that we organize your supervised practice rotations at established facilities near Bluffton, but with the flexibility to adjust some of your experience to address individual interests and goals.
-Additional professional enrichment opportunities include attendance at dietetics-related conferences (including FNCE 2018) and field trips, participation in individual and group projects and seminar days.
+As a Bluffton intern, you will also participate in many professional enrichment activities, (including FNCE 2019) and field trips, participation in group community leadership projects and seminar/class days.

 As a Bluffton intern, you will gain valuable dietetic experience and be part of the campus community.
 You'll have access to educational, cultural and spiritual activities, the support of our Center for Career and Vocation, student health and counseling services, and student athletic and recreational facilities.
 Plus, all interns who successfully complete our program will take part in an intensive RD Exam review course and will be eligible to sit for the Commission on Dietetics registration exam to become a Registered Dietitian Nutritionist (RDN.)